hiikezoe/web-ext-webpack-plugin/README.md

 - `browserConsole` (optional) - A boolean indicating if the browser console should be shown on load.

   Defaults to false.

+- `chromiumBinary` (optional) - A path to a specific version of a Chromium browser to run.
+The value is an absolute path to the browser executable or an alias string.

+- `chromiumProfile` (optional) - A path to a custom Chromium profile to use.

 - `firefox` (optional) - A path to a specific version of Firefox to run.
   The value is an absolute path to the Firefox executable or an alias string.